thenorili/PulseAudio-Record-In-and-Out/README.md

 Adding this to the end of /etc/pulse/default.pa FINALLY permitted me to AT LAST record mic input and computer output.

+I highly reccomend using the program audio-recorder for this.
+It's the most capable of its kin for this task.

 ## Add this to the end of /etc/pulse/default.pa or ~/.pulse/default.pa

 ## Ensure that the value of source=0 is your stereo monitor index & source=1 your mic input